 The TalkBack screen reader gives you spoken feedback and notifications.

-- Press both volume keys for 3 seconds.
+- Press and hold both volume keys for three seconds.

 - To confirm that you want to turn TalkBack on or off, press both volume keys for three seconds again.

 - The volume key shortcut won’t work if you haven’t enabled it.
 Learn how to enable accessibility shortcuts.

 Tip: By default, TalkBack speaks password characters to you.
 You can change the setting so that your phone doesn’t speak characters in secure fields, unless you have headphones connected.
 Learn more about spoken passwords.Learn how to change your TalkBack shortcut.

 - Say 'Turn off TalkBack' or 'Turn on TalkBack'.